widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/mcl_orthologues/ex09a_mcl_orthologues.md

 In order to restrict the number of false positive associations between sequences, at the risk of failing to identify divergent pairs of sequences that are truly homologous, we're using an E-value cutoff of 1e-30.

 This process is described in the script file `run_BLAST.sh`, in this directory.
-The search takes a while so, to save time, it has been run for you already, and the output should already be in the `data` directory.
+The search takes a while so, to save time, it has been run for you already, and the output file `all-v-all.tab` should already be in the `data` directory.
+If it is not, then running the `run_BLAST.sh` script should regenerate it.

 ## Create an `.abc` File